OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-3.md

 - **Control structures** like `if`, `for`, `while`, and `require`
 - Common **patterns and best practices** for writing secure and clear logic

-These concepts are essential for writing efficient, readable, and secure contracts — and they’ll become even more important as you build more complex dApps.
+These concepts are essential for writing efficient, readable, and secure contracts, and they’ll become even more important as you build more complex dApps.

 Let’s get started.

-> 🧭 This section expands your understanding of Solidity by introducing **visibility**, **control flow**, and **data location** — the core rules behind how smart contracts work behind the scenes.
+> 🧭 This section expands your understanding of Solidity by introducing **visibility**, **control flow**, and **data location**, the core rules behind how smart contracts work behind the scenes.

 ---

 ## 🔐 Function Visibility in Solidity

 > You've already seen how `public`, `private`, and `internal` affect **variable access** in the previous section.
-> Functions follow similar rules — but also introduce `external`, which is unique to function calls.
+> Functions follow similar rules, but also introduce `external`, which is unique to function calls.
 Let's explore what each means.

 Every function in Solidity must declare **who can call it**.
 This is controlled through visibility modifiers: